wise-coders/salesforce-jdbc-driver/README.md

 ## Download JDBC Driver Binary Distribution

-[Download here](https://dbschema.com/jdbc-drivers/SalesforceJdbcDriver.zip).
+The driver can be downloaded from the [DbSchema website](https://dbschema.com/jdbc-drivers/SalesforceJdbcDriver.zip).
 Unpack and include all jars in your classpath.
 The driver is compatible with Java 8.

 ## Hot to Test the JDBC Driver